Asian Pacific Islander Heritage Month

 The Leadership Convention, presented by NAAAP, is for those who want to push the boundaries of what it means to lead.
 People from all professional and cultural backgrounds are welcome to come connect with and be inspired by unconventional leaders, visionaries, and disruptors.

-The three-day convention begins with the ERG Summit on the first day, continues with speakers and workshops for the last two days and concludes with the Gala and NAAAP 100 & Inspire Awards.
+The convention begins with the ERG Summit on the first day, continues with speakers and workshops followed by a Gala and the NAAAP 100 & Inspire Awards.
 There will also be a Diversity Career Fair that is free and open to the public regardless of membership and cultural background.

 NAAAP100 & Inspire Awards